Freedom In Forgiveness

 We convince ourselves we deserve to be angry, we think “Wasn’t I wronged?
 Wasn’t I hurt?
 Wasn’t I . . .?”
 And the anger seethes.
 The anger becomes like rottenness to our bones.
 “A cheerful heart is good medicine but a crushed spirit dries up the bones.”
 Proverbs 17:22 Our self righteousness turns to pride and our pride kills us.
 “Everyone who is PROUD in heart is an abomination to the Lord.”
 Proverbs 16:5

 The Lord of the universe desires your happiness.
 He has given you the power to be healed.
 He has given you the power to forgive.
 If you struggle to forgive, ask God for the strength to forgive.
 God will appreciate the conversation and you will be blessed with Freedom.
 Don’t delay, your last day on earth could be any day.
 Live the rest of your life in Freedom - Forgive!
 Of course knowing Christ makes forgiveness a lot easier -- Choose Jesus, He is alive.

-For other Gospel-notes go to: www.gospelnotes.net * * * Andrew B. Hellman * * *
+Many other Titles: www.gospelnotes.net - Link 1 is Index * * Andrew B. Hellman * *